Triathlon in Ohio

 HFP Racing events are a great opportunity to get your community group, run club, tri-club, ANY group involved and volunteer together.
 We have many areas of the race that are perfect for groups from 5-15 people to volunteer together.
 Send us email at customerservice@hfpracing.com and let us know!

-The State of Ohio Series races has an option for you to ‘Skip the Tee, Plant a Tree’ during the registration process.
+The State of Ohio Multisport Series races has an option for you to ‘Skip the Tee, Plant a Tree’ during the registration process.

 When you are prompted to select a shirt size, you have the option to select ‘Donate T, Plant a Tree.’
 The cost of the t-shirt will be donated to the Ohio State Parks Foundation.